 The Special Intensive Revision of India's electoral rolls

-The Special Intensive Revision (SIR) is a house-to-house re-enumeration of India's electoral rolls that the Election Commission began in Bihar in 2025 and is now taking nationwide.
-It removes deceased, shifted, duplicate and ineligible entries — but by shifting the onus onto voters to document their eligibility, it has become the country's most contested electoral-administration exercise, drawing a Supreme Court challenge and a joint opposition petition to the Chief Justice.
+The Special Intensive Revision (SIR) is a house-to-house re-enumeration of India's electoral rolls that the Election Commission began in Bihar in 2025 and has now taken nationwide across three phases.
+A year in, wire copy puts the names deleted across the exercise at nearly 6 crore — a cross-phase aggregation rather than an ECI total — the Supreme Court has upheld it, the 2026 assembly elections have been fought on the revised rolls, and three UN special rapporteurs have written to the government questioning it.
+By shifting the onus onto voters to document their eligibility, it remains the country's most contested electoral-administration exercise.
 This is the maintained topic brief on where it stands.

 Election Commission of IndiaJudiciary of India